AngleSharp/anglesharp.github.io/_docs/Basics.md

 - Inheritance of known elements is not possible
 - Modifications of the DOM have to follow the given paths

-This means that one cannot write code like (note: the `HtmlParagraphElement` element is internal, anyway - it is the (default) implementation of the `IHtmlParagraphElement` interface),
+This means that one **cannot** write code like (note: the `HtmlParagraphElement` element is internal, anyway - it is the (default) implementation of the `IHtmlParagraphElement` interface),

 ```c#
 var paragraph = new HTMLParagraphElement();
 ```

-as this is also not possible in e.g. JavaScript.
+as this is also not possible in, e.g., JavaScript.
 What one requires is an instance of the `IDocument` interface.

-If we assume that this instance is called `document` we can now write
+If we assume that this instance is called `document` we **can** now write

 ```c#
 var paragraph = document.CreateElement("p");